ChameleonCloud/docs/source/getting-started/index.rst

 Chameleon provides the :ref:`Trovi <trovi>` service as a repository to share and access artifacts from other users on the testbed.
-Trovi is integrated with the Jupyter Interface, so you can launch Trovi artfacts directly onto the Jupyter Interface and start using them.
-You can also take your Jupyter artfacts and upload them to Trovi from Jupyter, allowing others to see and use them.
+Trovi is integrated with the Jupyter Interface, so you can launch Trovi artifacts directly onto the Jupyter Interface and start using them.
+You can also take your Jupyter artifacts and upload them to Trovi from Jupyter, allowing others to see and use them.

 To get to the Trovi repository from the Chameleon_ home page, go to the